Feel Good Time

-"Feel Good Time" is a song by American singer Pink featuring William Orbit.
-It was released on May 27, 2003, as the lead single from the soundtrack of the 2003 film Charlie's Angels: Full Throttle.
-It was later included on the international edition of her third studio album Try This.
-The single peaked at number 60 on the U.S. Billboard Hot 100 and number three on the UK Singles Chart, and has been certified gold by the Australian Recording Industry Association.
+"Feel Good Time" is a song by American singer Pink.
+It was written by Beck, Jay Ferguson, and William Orbit, who also produced the track as a featured artist.
+The song was released on May 27, 2003, as the lead single from the soundtrack of the 2003 film Charlie's Angels: Full Throttle, and it was later included on the international edition of Pink's third studio album, Try This.
+The single peaked at number 60 on the US Billboard Hot 100, reached number three on the UK Singles Chart, and was certified gold by the Australian Recording Industry Association (ARIA).

-The song was originally written by and recorded by Beck and William Orbit with the intention of being a Beck track, but after Pink wanted to cover the song, Beck gave the song to her.
+The song was originally written by and recorded by Beck and Orbit with the intention of being a Beck track, but after Pink wanted to cover the song, Beck gave the song to her.
 Beck's vocals and a guitar were removed and replaced with Pink's vocals.
 Beck's original was later posted on Orbit's website.
 "Feel Good Time" uses audio samples from "Fresh-Garbage" by Spirit.

 "Feel Good Time" was nominated for the 2004 Grammy Award for Best Pop Collaboration with Vocals.
 Nancy and the Boys covered the song on the 2003 happy hardcore compilation album Speed SFX.